opendoor/pggen/HACKING.md

 ## With Docker

-If you want, you can use the same docker set up that `pggen` uses for continuous integration.
+If you want, you can use almost the same docker set up that `pggen` uses for continuous integration.
 First, build the development docker image:

 ```bash
 > docker-compose build
 ```

-once you have the image built and tagged, you can either run the tests start to finish with
+once you have the image built, you can either run the tests start to finish with

 ```